A paradox in the quantum-mechanical treatment of destructive measurements on photons: Discussion

 \subsection{Using a reduced quantum state of the vacuum}

 Starting from the metaphysical presupposition that ``our'' photon was a part of the vacuum---we can view it as an excitation of the vacuum---we might consider a quantum state of the vacuum instead of the quantum state of a single photon: that way we avoid that the quantum state of the system vanishes upon measurement.
-Now the vacuum is an immensely complicated composite system: the average photon density due to CMB radiation is already some $4.\times10^8\ m^{-3}$, so that might give an indication of the number of components of the vacuum state in a measuring device.
+Now the vacuum is an immensely complicated composite system: the average photon density due to CMB radiation is already some $4\times10^8\ m^{-3}$, so that might give an indication of the number of components of the vacuum state in a measuring device.
 So, only Laplace's demon might know the full quantum state of the vacuum.
-But for all practical purposes, we can use a \emph{reduced} quantum state: \begin{enumerate}[(i)] \item prior to measurement, we associate to vacuum the (reduced) quantum state $|\ \Psi(n)\ \rangle$ for some positive $n$ denoting the number of photons; \item upon measurement, we associate to vacuum the (reduced) quantum state $|\ \Psi(n-1)\ \rangle$. \end{enumerate} That way we formalize that by the measurement, the vacuum ends up with one photon less---we can view the measurement as a de-excitation of the vacuum.
-Since $\langle\ \Psi(n-1)\ |\ \Psi(n-1)\ \rangle=1$ we might think that this will resolve the paradox, but nothing is further from the truth: there are two problems that cannot be solved.
+But for all practical purposes we can use a \emph{reduced} quantum state, {which we take to be a pure state $|\ n\ \rangle$ for some positive $n$ denoting the number of photons in the same quantum state $|\ \psi\ \rangle$ as ``our'' photon; here $|\ n\ \rangle$ is an eigenstate of the number operator $\hat{N}$ with $\hat{N}|\ n\ \rangle = n|\ n\ \rangle$, so if we measure the number of photons in the quantum state $|\ \psi\ \rangle$ then we are sure to get the outcome $n$ when the reduced state of the vacuum is $|\ n\ \rangle$.
+One might object to this treatment of the vacuum by pointing out that in practice there is always some ambiguity with respect to the photon number $n$: following the arguments in \cite{Sudbery}, the reduced state of the vacuum then should be a mixed state $\hat{\rho} = \sum_k \alpha_k |\ k\ \rangle\langle\ k\ |$ where $\alpha_k \in [0,1]$ is the probability that the photon number is $k$.
+We brush this objection aside: we acknowledge that it is true in general, but considering a mixed state makes things unnecessarily complex---to show the principle of the argument, it suffices to consider that the reduced quantum state of the vacuum is a pure state $|\ n\ \rangle$.
+So,} \begin{enumerate}[(i)] \item prior to measurement, we associate to vacuum the (reduced) quantum state $|\ n\ \rangle$; \item upon measurement, we associate to vacuum the (reduced) quantum state $|\ n-1\ \rangle$. \end{enumerate} That way we formalize that by the measurement, the vacuum ends up with one photon less---we can view the measurement as a de-excitation of the vacuum.
+Since $\langle\ n-1\ |\ n-1\ \rangle=1$ we might think that this will resolve the paradox, but nothing is further from the truth: there are two problems that cannot be solved.